Photo by Jeremy Perkins on Unsplash

 At these times it often feels as though we have nothing to be grateful for.
 But this simply isn’t true, and having a gratitude practice has been shown to be one of the most effective things we can do to increase happiness and life satisfaction.

 Plus, we don’t want to lose sight of the biggest blessings in our lives: things like healthy kids, a peaceful country, a roof over our heads.
 If we lost any of these, we’d immediately regret forgetting to take joy in them just because we were going through a separation or divorce.
+If you’re looking for a divorce attorney in Atlanta and our offices aren’t within a communicable distance to you.
+You could check out the divorce attorney in Atlanta.

 Here are some tips to finding gratitude despite the anguish of your current situation: